DaySpring Farm of Ohio LLC, A Great Place to Hunt Deer,

 Native Americans (most likely the Shawnee, west of the Muskingum, and the Delaware, east of the river, along with some occasional Cherokee, Mingo, and Wyandot) roamed these woods during the previous millennia, following buffalo or other animal traces.
 They left behind artifacts.† When the first white settlers arrived in the early part of the 19th century from Pennsylvania, they clear-cut the forest to make room for crops and pastures.
 Even later, much of the hardwood was cut for the coke furnaces in southern Ohio.
 Unfortunately, the rich forest soils eroded away.
 By the early 21st century, the NRCS's soil survey suggests that most of the land is: Lowell silt loam (30%), Westmoreland-Guernsey complex (21%), and Guernsey-Upshur complex (20%) as well as several other soil types.

 When the farmers let the land return to forest, oaks and maples predominated.
 So today, much of the property is hardwood woodland as you can see from the photograph below.
 If you are interested in the historical relationship between land use and wildlife, read Leddy's July 1948 Ohio Journal of Science article.
 Buckeye Forestry Services, founded by Gary Kaster, advised on harvesting some of the deciduous trees (mainly, white oak, red/black oak, beech, cherry, popular and some white ash) in 2003 before the anticipated gypsy moth invasion.
 This selective cutting provides excellent cover for wildlife.
 Many of the scotch and white pine trees are now quite tall and may eventually make good telephone poles, but most likely will become pulp fiber for paper.
 Not surprisingly, the farm is a research site for the Northern Forest Inventory and Analysis program of the USDAís Forest Service.
-Their analysis, Ohio Forests 2006, is worth reviewing.
+Their analysis, Ohio Forests 2006, is worth reviewing and is based on a 55 year old stand on the westside of the road which includes black locust, sugar maple, American elm, white ash, and some black cherry.

 Today, a small portion of the farm is put to commercial agricultural use: Dekalb corn (DK-658 in 2009; RX785VT3 in 2010; DK 6121 in 2011 and 2013), big rounds of hay (actually a blend of Dekalb alfalfa and reed canary grass), and Dekalb soybeans (planed in 2012 and 2014) in rotation for dairy cattle.
 Due to this nitrogen-fixing rotation scheme, these fields yield 120-150 bushels of corn per acre.
 Mechanized picking means that waste grain is left behind for the wildlife throughout the year.
 However, much of the remaining land is going back to forest; you can see invasive smooth brome grass, which will be followed by pioneer trees such as ash and honey locust trees.